Substra/substra-documentation/src/overview.md

 ## Use cases

-> One framwork, a lot of possibilities
+> One framework, a lot of possibilities

 Substra is efficient on a range of issues like: